rubyatscale/bigrails-redis/README.md

 ### Verifying Connections

 This library also allows you to verify connections on demand.
 If you want, perform the verification in a startup health check to make sure all your connections are valid.
-It will perform a simple [`PING` command](https://redis.io/commands/PING).
-An error will be raised if the connection bad.
+It will perform a simple [`PING` command](https://redis.io/commands/PING) and clsoe the connection if it was originally closed.
+This is to help reduce the number of connections you actually need open.
+An error will be raised if the connection is bad.

 ```ruby
 # Verify all connections: